 Archivists work in many different capacities, from the smallest museum to the largest library.
-Programs range from one-year certificates to master's degrees.
-Colleges and universities throughout the U.S. offer a variety of options for prospective archivists.
+Programs are offered at the bachelor's, master's and doctoral degree levels at colleges and universities throughout the United States.

-Additionally, students may want to consider programs that offer internship opportunities and practical work experience.
-These experiences help them develop real-world skills and connections within the archiving field.
+- Students should consider programs that offer internships or practical work experience that will help them develop on-the-job skills and a network within the archiving world.

 Library and Information Services Certificate

 Library and information services certificate programs are perfect for aspiring archivists who do not have a specialization interest or are undecided about an area of specialization.
 Certificate programs can take up to a year to complete.
 While some are offered by community colleges, most are part of larger library and information science schools.

 Bachelor of Science or Bachelor of Arts in Information and Library Science

 Prospective archivists should understand that some schools differentiate between the titles of Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) in Library Science.
 Undergraduate programs in library science or archival studies are not as common as schools that offer a graduate or joint bachelor's and master's degree.
 The few schools that do offer a B.S. in Library Science specifically prepare students to continue on to a master's program in information or library science.
 Minors in library science, on the other hand, are available to undergraduate students at some colleges and universities.
 Students who complete a B.A. or B.S. may be able to continue to advanced certification for specific library or teaching jobs.